User interface basics

 Embedded vs hosted authorisation UIs

 There are two types of TrueLayer authorisation UI you can integrate, embedded or hosted.
-Our embedded and hosted UIs are regularly updated, support all providers and countries out of the box, and are designed to be compliant and drive conversion.
+Our embedded and hosted UIs are regularly updated, support all of TrueLayer's providers and countries out of the box, and are designed to be compliant and drive conversion.
 You also benefit from new features with minimal or no integration required.

 An illustration of the different between an embedded and hosted UI.
 The purple elements represent the UI and how it displays.